zettsu-t/sudokusse/sudokusse.md

 .5..71.8.
 ```

-SudokuSSE reads first nine lines and first nine characters in each
+SudokuSSE reads the first nine lines and the first nine characters in
-line of an input file.
+each line of an input file.
 No indents are allowed.

 ### Format 2 : 81 characters in one line